Flakka Drug Effects and How to Get Help for Flakka Abuse

 2 min read · 5 sections

-Flakka is a dangerous synthetic drug that can cause physical and psychological harm.1 While the substance is still being researched, existing evidence suggests that flakka can produce effects associated with other similar stimulant substances.2,3,4 If you or someone you know uses flakka, this page will help you become aware of the dangers associated with flakka and seek treatment for the abuse of this substance if that is necessary.
+Flakka is a dangerous synthetic drug that can cause physical and psychological harm.1 While the substance is still being researched, existing evidence suggests that flakka can produce effects associated with other similar stimulant substances.2,3,4 If you or someone you know uses flakka, this page will help you become aware of the dangers associated with flakka and seek treatment for the use if necessary.

 What is Flakka?